 Connect to the Samba network shares with username

 Connect to the openHAB Log Viewer (frontail): http://openhab:9001

 If you encounter any setup problem, please continue here

-You can stop reading now. openHABian has installed and configured your openHAB system and you can start to use it right away.
-If you want to get in touch with the system or want to install one of the previously mentioned optional features, you can come back here later.
+You can stop reading now, openHABian has installed and configured your openHAB system and you can start to use it right away.
+If you want to get in touch with the system or want to install one of the previously mentioned optional features, come back here later.